-During such an experience, a person going through a NDE is presented with a sort of tally of his/her entire life.
+During such an experience, a person going through an NDE is presented with a sort of tally of his/her entire life.

 This tally includes every action and every thought ever done/conceived by the person, as well as their consequences for others.
 During such an experience, time and space do not exist.

-The “all seeing eye” angle is a commonly reported element of the Life Review experience.
-What it means is that the person going through the experience understands every emotion and thought produced by his/her own actions/thoughts in others.
+The “all-seeing eye” angle is a commonly reported element of the Life Review experience.
+What it means is that the person going through the experience understands every emotion and thought produced by his/her actions/thoughts in others.
 What’s more, the review seems to contain all the conscious as well as unconscious elements of one’s self.

 Meeting and Communicating with Deceased Relatives